 The language of Hospitality and Tourism

 Hospitality and Tourism is often described as 'the pleasure industry' or 'the welcome industry'.
-It’s an industry where communication is the key feature.
-It’s also an international industry and will involve a range of inter-cultural encounters.
-The language of this industry is quite clearly English in an international context, but it is also the language of meeting needs, of providing high levels of service, of understanding people, of delighting people, of solving problems.
+It's an industry where communication is the key feature.
+It's also an international industry and will involve a range of intercultural encounters.
+The language of this industry is quite clearly English in a global context.
+Still, it is also the language of meeting needs, providing high service levels, understanding people, delighting people, and solving problems.

-From a teaching point of view the emphasis is firmly on functional language – giving information, making recommendations, dealing with problems and so on – and on creating realistic situational practice where language functions can be demonstrated and developed alongside basic service-oriented performance.
+From a teaching point of view, the emphasis is on functional language – giving information, making recommendations, dealing with problems, and creating realistic situational practice where language functions can be demonstrated and developed alongside essential service-oriented performance.

 A word about grammar and vocabulary

-Grammar will be important, but, as with most ESP (English for Specific Purposes), grammar should be treated as the slave not the master.
+Grammar will be important, but, as with most ESP (English for Specific Purposes), grammar should be treated as the slave, not the master.
 The order in which learners will meet grammatical forms may not be the same as in a general-English or secondary school course.
-Question forms, for example, are very important and tend to be used more frequently than affirmative and negative statements.
-Past tenses occur less frequently than present and future forms.
+Question forms, for example, are fundamental and tend to be used more frequently than affirmative and negative statements.
+Past tenses occur less regularly than present and future forms.

-Because nearly all of us travel and have holidays, the specialized vocabulary of Hospitality and Tourism will be familiar to teachers and general English users to a greater extent than in other ESP subjects (for example, package tour, five-star hotel, travel agents, tour operator), but there will still be some less well-known technical lexis.
-Do you know what a TIC is, or pax, or a fam trip?
+Because nearly everyone travels, the specialized vocabulary of Hospitality and Tourism will be familiar to teachers and general English users to a greater extent than in other ESP subjects (for example, package tours, five-star hotels, travel agents, tour operators, etc.).
+However, there will still be some less well-known technical lexis.
+Do you know what a TIC, pax, or a fam trip is?

 What does the series cover?

-This series of lessons looks at a number of different Hospitality and Tourism encounters:
+This series of lessons looks at several different Hospitality and Tourism encounters: